 Just like other Windows 10 update error, the error code 0x80070422 is relatively easy to fix.
-You will learn the top 7 methods to fix this error in this article.
+You will learn top 7 methods to fix this error in this article.

 Solution 8.
 Reset Your PC

 Right now, if all the above methods fail to work with you, you can try the last method.
-Reset this PC can help you troubleshoot some serious operating system problem.
+Reset this PC can help you troubleshoot some serious operating system problems.
 To do so, you need to access the Advanced Startup screen as well.
 For that:

 Step 1.
 Select Troubleshoot > Reset this PC option in order.

 Step 2.
 Then you will see 2 options.
 Here we recommend you choose the Keep my file.
 This option will remove apps and settings, but keep your personal files.
-If you choose Remove everything, all of your personal files and apps will be removed.
+If you choose to Remove everything, all of your personal files and apps will be removed.

-Right now, I believe you may have known the top 8 solutions to fix error “we couldn’t complete the updates undoing changes Windows 10”.
+Right now, I believe you may have known the top 8 solutions to fix the error “we couldn’t complete the updates undoing changes Windows 10”.
 It’s your turn to have a try.

 Welcome to leave your ideas in the comment area or you can send us an email via [email protected] if you have any questions.

-We Couldn’t Complete the Updates Undoing Changes FAQ
+We Couldn’t Complete The Updates Undoing Changes FAQ

 - Restart your computer.